Grosse Fuge: Main motif

 The central motif of the fugue is an eight-note subject that climbs chromatically upward:

-A similar motif appears in Act II, measures 44–47, of the "Dance of the Blessed Spirits" from Gluck's opera Orfeo ed Euridice (1774), and also in Haydn's String Quartet in G, Op.
+A similar motif appears in act 2, measures 44–47, of the "Dance of the Blessed Spirits" from Gluck's opera Orfeo ed Euridice (1774), and also in Haydn's String Quartet in G, Op.
 33, No. 5. ii, mm.
 27–29.
 Another similar subject, with syncopated or gapped rhythm (called Unterbrechung in German), appears in a treatise on counterpoint by Johann Georg Albrechtsberger, who taught Beethoven composition.
 Joseph Kerman suggests that Beethoven modeled the motif after J. S. Bach's fugue in B minor from The Well-Tempered Clavier.
 Its subject is shown below:

 Whatever the origin of the motif, Beethoven was fascinated by it.
 He used it, or fragments of it, in a number of places in the late quartets, most notably in the first movement of his Op.
 132 string quartet.
 The opening is shown below:

 In the course of the Grosse Fuge, Beethoven plays this motif in every possible variation: fortissimo and pianissimo, in different rhythms, upside down and backwards.
 The usual practice in a traditional fugue is to make a simple, unadorned statement of the subject at the outset, but Beethoven from the very beginning presents the subject in a host of variations.